MSA-UNet3+: Multi-Scale Attention UNet3+ with New Supervised Prototypical Contrastive Loss for Coronary DSA Image Segmentation: Conclusion

 However, the current framework faces limitations in severe noise, motion artifacts, or extremely low contrast, where vascular structures become indistinct.
 These challenging scenarios currently lead to suboptimal segmentation outcomes due to the inherent limitations of angiographic imaging.
 Future research directions will focus on three key improvements: First, we will investigate multimodal fusion approaches incorporating complementary imaging modalities such as intravascular ultrasound (IVUS) and optical coherence tomography (OCT) to enhance segmentation reliability in problematic cases.
 Second, we plan to develop optimized lightweight variants of the architecture suitable for deployment on medical imaging devices, thereby facilitating real-time clinical decision-making during interventional procedures.
-Third, although the current implementation specifically targets coronary DSA analysis, the underlying methodology shows considerable potential for adaptation to other medical segmentation tasks characterized by similar challenges, including class imbalance and complex anatomical backgrounds. \\ \\ \textbf{CRediT authorship contribution statement} \\ \\ \textbf{Rayan Merghani Ahmed}: Conceptualization, Methodology, Software , Visualization, Writing – original draft. \textbf{Adnan Iltaf}: Writing – review \& editing. \textbf{Mohamed Elmanna}: Validation, Writing – review \& editing \textbf{Gang Zhao}: Data Curation, labeling. \textbf{Hongliang Li}: Data Curation, labeling. \textbf{Du Yue}: Project Administration \textbf{Bin Li}: Writing – review \& editing, Supervision. \textbf{Shoujun Zhou}: Writing – review \& editing, Supervision, Funding acquisition. \\ \\ \textbf{Declaration of competing interest} \\ \\ The authors declare that they have no conflicts of interest. \\ \\ \textbf{Acknowledgements} \\ \\ This work was supported by the Natural Science Foundation of Guangdong Province [No.~2023A1515010673]; in part by the Shenzhen Science and Technology Innovation Bureau key project [No.~JSGG20220831110400001, No.~CJGJZD20230724093303007, No.~KJZD20240903101259001]; in part by the Shenzhen Medical Research Fund [No.~D2404001]; in part by the Shenzhen Engineering Laboratory for Diagnosis \& Treatment Key Technologies of Interventional Surgical Robots [XMHT20220104009]; and the Key Laboratory of Biomedical Imaging Science and System, CAS, for the research platform support. \\ \\ \textbf{Data availability} \\ \\ The authors do not have permission to share data.
+Third, although the current implementation specifically targets coronary DSA analysis, the underlying methodology shows considerable potential for adaptation to other medical segmentation tasks characterized by similar challenges, including class imbalance and complex anatomical backgrounds. \\ \\ \textbf{CRediT authorship contribution statement} \\ \\ \textbf{Rayan Merghani Ahmed}: Conceptualization, Methodology, Software , Visualization, Writing – original draft. \textbf{Adnan Iltaf}: Writing – review \& editing. \textbf{Mohamed Elmanna}: Validation, Writing – review \& editing \textbf{Gang Zhao}: Data Curation, labeling. \textbf{Hongliang Li}: Data Curation, labeling. \textbf{Du Yue}: Project Administration \textbf{Bin Li}: Writing – review \& editing, Supervision. \textbf{Shoujun Zhou}: Writing – review \& editing, Supervision, Funding acquisition. \\ \\ \textbf{Declaration of competing interest} \\ \\ The authors declare that they have no conflicts of interest. \\ \\ \textbf{Acknowledgements} \\ \\ This work was supported by the Shenzhen Medical Research Fund [No. D2404001]; and in part by the Key Research and Development Program of Guangdong Province [No. 2025B1111020001]; the Shenzhen Municipal STIB Key programs [No. CJGJZD20230724093303007, and KJZD20240903101259001]; National Key Laboratory of the CAS on Medical Imaging Science and Technology System, the Xisike Clinical Oncology Research Foundation[Y-2024AZ(NSCLC)MS-0156]; and SIAT-WUXI Joint Innov-Group for AGI-MET. \\ \\ \textbf{Data availability} \\ \\ The authors do not have permission to share data.